kevalnagda/kevalnagda.github.io/_posts/2020-12-04-sendgrid-with-outline.md

 Coming back to the point that why do we use SSL, first is that the Outline is configured to use SSL when it is running in production mode.

 Second, our custom domain name `qure.ai` being set up on Microsoft 365.
-Mircosoft 365 has support for TLS or StartTLS protocols as mentioned [here] but unfortunately does not support SSL protocol which is the preferred protocol in the Outline.
+Mircosoft 365 has support for TLS or StartTLS protocols as mentioned **[here]** but unfortunately does not support SSL protocol which is the preferred protocol in the Outline.

 One possible solution to this problem is to add legacy TLS support in the `mailer.js` configuration in the Outline.
-Now, this may seem easy but turns into a hectic task every time there is a version update.
+This may seem easy but turns into a hectic task every time there is a version update.

 Our final resort is to instead go ahead with SSL and a mailing service like Gmail which supports SSL.